eigenfoo/old-eigenfoo.github.io/_posts/2019-09-20-prob-prog-frameworks.md

 (e.g. some quasi-Newton method like [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS)) and call it a day.

-### Autodifferentiation
+### Computing the gradients: autodifferentiation library

-Both the inference engine and the optimizer rely on gradients (at least, if you're using reasonable inference algorithms and optimizers!), and so you'll need some way to compute these gradients.
+Both the inference algorithm and the optimizer rely on gradients (at least, if you're using reasonable inference algorithms and optimizers!), and so you'll need some way to compute these gradients.